Model Policies for Fire Service

 View or download the Model Policies

-Kentucky League of Cities Insurance Services (KLCIS) is making available model policies that address 62 tasks or operational areas for the fire service.
+Did you know that that the Kentucky League of Cities Insurance Services (KLCIS) makes available model policies that address 62 tasks or operational areas for the fire service?
 The policies are designed to help fire departments control liability exposures and have been coordinated with NFPA Standards and KRS Statutes.
-The policies were introduced at the Kentucky Association of Fire Chiefs Annual Leadership Conference in Bowling Green on January 25 and 26 where fire chiefs voiced overwhelming support and need for the model policies particularly for accreditation or ISO classification purposes.
+The policies were introduced at a Kentucky Association of Fire Chiefs Annual Leadership Conference where fire chiefs voiced overwhelming support and need for the model policies particularly for accreditation or ISO classification purposes.

 Fire Departments should have policies that address critical functions in the administration and operation of their departments.
 However, writing these policies and updating them to keep pace with ongoing court decisions takes a great deal of time.
 Many departments, especially smaller paid and volunteer departments, lack policies for this very reason.
 Even larger departments struggle to keep their policies up to date as our judicial, social, and cultural landscape rapidly changes.

 KLCIS has partnered with the Kentucky Association of Fire Chiefs to assist in the distribution of these policies in the Commonwealth.
-If your Fire Chief is not a member of the KAFC, we encourage you to contact them about membership.
+If your city’s fire chief is not a member of the KAFC, we encourage you to contact them about membership.
 One of the best ways to learn and improve is through interaction with your peers.
-Future articles in KLC DirectLine will feature a “policy of the month” to make you aware of critical policies that are at your disposal.
+Also watch for articles in KLC DirectLine, KLC’s weekly enewsletter, which will feature information about other critical policies available through KLC.

-If you have specific questions about any of the policies, please contact Curt Varone of LLRMI at email@example.com.
-For general questions, email Howard Rosewell, Property Specialist at KLCIS, or call him at 800-876-4552.
+If you have any questions Model Policies for the Fire Service, email Howard Rosewell, Senior Property Risk Engineer at KLCIS, or call him at 800-876-4552.